KubriksCodeTN/ESP32-uwb/README.md

 ## Power Analysis Highlights

-A detailed power analysis was conducted using an oscilloscope and shunt resistor setup:
+A detailed power analysis was conducted using an oscilloscope and shunt resistor setup.
+The results can be found in the power_analysis/ folder
-- **Main Consumers**: ESP32 (especially with Wi-Fi) and the LCD account for ~97-98% of total power.
-- **Efficiency**: Sensor consumption is negligible due to optimized polling rates and power-down states when not in use.